lifelongrun/learn/coursera/Understanding_Research_Methods/README.md

 Your question is kind of like belonging to the research field about social science, so you can add a background to tell readers why is this question importance?
 And what's the main issue inside the question should be solved?
 I think maybe you could make it more narrow and looks like more specific. **(submitted)**

-## Week 2 - E-tivity 2: What Is a Literature Review and Why Do We Need to Do One?
 ## Week 2 - E-tivity 2: What Is a Literature Review and Why Do We Need to Do One?:heavy_check_mark:

 **Purpose:** To familiarise yourself with the nature and benefits of conducting a literature review.